NEU-Libraries/m-library-website/README.md

 README.md
 =========

-##
+## Content

-to make something a draft, use the front matter `published: false`
+* to make something a draft, use the front matter `published: false`
+* Order of posts are done by the date in reverse chronology.
+Post file names should be prefixed like this for the weight in the list on the site:  2013-01-01 would be before 2013-01-02.

 See the [Jekyll project documentation](jekyllrb.com)
-## Content

-1. Fork a copy of the site to your github account.
-2. Modify the conent in the _posts directory.
-3. Commit the changes
-4. Submit a pull request to the master repo.

 ## Developing